 - a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?
 NA - NONPROJECT ACTION - b.
-Could light or glare from the finished project be a safety hazard or interfere with views?

-- What existing off site sources of light or glare may affect your proposal?
-NA NONPROJECT ACTION - d.
-Proposed measures to reduce or control light and glare impacts if any:
+Could light or glare from the finished project be a safety hazard or interfere with views?NA - NONPROJECT ACTION d.
+Proposed measures to reduce or control light and glare impacts if any: NA - NONPROJECT ACTION a.
+What designated and informal recreational opportunities are in the immediate vicinity?